How ConsumerAffairs uses cookies

 Contingent with a kick-out clause

 Contingencies with a kick-out clause give the buyer a certain length of time in order to meet contingencies outlined in the contract.
-After an agreed-upon timeline has passed, sellers can pull out of the deal and put the property back on the market.
+After an agreed-upon amount of time has passed, sellers can pull out of the deal and put the property back on the market.

 Contingent probate

-Harless says this contingency status occurs after the death of the owner, during which the probate process works to divide or manage the deceased's house and property.
+Harless said contingent probate status occurs after the death of the owner, during which the probate process works to divide or manage the deceased's house and property.

-What does it mean if a property is pending?
+What it means if a property is pending

-Pending homes are in the process of being sold to someone, meaning that all contingencies have been met and the sale is in process.
-However, Harless says this still doesn't mean the sale is complete because a number of things can still lead to the deal falling through.
+Pending homes have met all contingencies and are in the process of being sold to someone.
+However, Richard Harless said this still doesn't mean the sale is complete because a number of things can still lead to the deal falling through.

-If you are a seller, you want to get to pending as soon as possible because this means you are on the road to completing your sale, says Kirlew.
+If you are a seller, you want to get to pending status as soon as possible because that means you are on the road to completing your sale, Anthony Kirlew said.

 What are the different pending statuses?